 As far as I can tell, Emerald Evolution only has an Instagram (that of which I had a difficult time finding using a Google search) and a Facebook page (which was completely non-existent on Google).
 This producer lives significantly off the grid.
 It’s admirable, to an extent; to just have an Instagram that says “ask your local retailer for us by name”.
 But what if my local retailer doesn’t carry the product?
 I’d imagine E² are (perhaps) in the process of creating a website right now, in this day and age it’s hard to wonder why it’s not already there.

 If the folks of E² are reading this, please invest in some Search Engine Optimization.
 I absolutely love your product, but it’d be nice to see an online presence.
+You can even use this seo checklist to start you off if you need it!
+Utilizing seo will make user experience so much more pleasant and you’ll probably even make some more sales too!
+It’s definitely worth it if you want to ve visible online as well as competitive with other suppliers.
 Enough of that, though – let’s get to the important stuff that truly is E²’s craft: the weed itself.

 Movin’ right along to the Specifics: